twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **previewtext.dat** – For versions 3.0 through 6.0, controls the text used in Test Font Window.
 Text in TFONTTESTFORM is restored to factory defaults if removed.
 * **preview.txt** – For version 7.0 and newer, contains the standard preview texts for the Preview toolbar.
 The dropdown list appears blank if removed.
 * **SubFamily.dat** – Includes naming fields for different languages.
-* **TableOffsetOrder.dat** – Contains the tables supported by any existing fonts.
+* **TableOffsetOrder.dat** – Contains the tables supported by any font.
 All tables are moved to Unsupported if removed.
 * **tags.txt** – For versions 7.0 and newer, controls the names of the five tags that can be assigned to each glyph.

 In **Options: Advanced: Data Files** are two buttons labeled **Copy Data Files to User Data Folder** and **Open User Data Folder** when these executed the program will perform either the two operations to copy most files to the user data folder or open it.